Back-Engineering / 01

 Side A. Always Side A first.

-"In every case the images reinforced the notion that the Walkman and its stylish headphones were a fashion statement...
-The product was its own best argument."
+"In every case the images reinforced the notion that the Walkman and its stylish headphones were a fashion statement."
 John Nathan, Sony: The Private Life, p.
 157

 Lifestyle influencers, not technical reviewers.
-Sony intentionally bypassed tech-heavy hi-fi magazines.
-Nathan explains that they gave units to "opinion leaders" and "artists," deliberately moving the Walkman out of the electronics category and into the culture category. (p.
+Sony intentionally bypassed tech-heavy hi-fi magazines, putting units into the hands of cultural figures rather than electronics journalists — deliberately moving the Walkman out of the electronics category and into the culture category. (p.
 157)

 Retailers who had refused to stock it were calling Sony begging for inventory.
 Within a year, Walkmans had waiting lists at department stores across Tokyo, New York, and London.